Joseph Needham: The Needham Question

 According to Justin Lin, China did not make the shift from an experience-based technological invention process to an experiment-based innovation process.
 The experience-based process depended on the size of a population, and while new technologies have come about through the trials and errors of the peasants and artisans, experiment-based processes surpasses experience-based processes in yielding new technology.
 Progress from experimentation following the logic of a scientific method can occur at a much faster rate because the inventor can perform many trials during the same production period under a controlled environment.
 Results from experimentation is dependent on the stock of scientific knowledge while results from experience-based processes is tied directly to the size of a population; hence, experiment-based innovation processes have a higher likelihood of producing better technology as human capital grows.
 China had about twice the population of Europe until the 13th century and so had a higher probability of creating new technologies.
 After the 14th century, China's population grew exponentially, but progress in innovation saw diminishing returns.
 Europe had a smaller population but began to integrate science and technology that arose from the scientific revolution in the 17th century.
 This scientific revolution gave Europe a comparative advantage in developing technology in modern times.

-Lin blamed the institutions in China for preventing the adoption of the experiment-based methodology.
-Its sociopolitical institution inhibited intellectual creativity, but more importantly, it diverted this creativity away from scientific endeavours.
-Totalitarian control by the state in the Chinese Empire inhibited public dispute, competition, and the growth of modern science, while the clusters of independent European nations were more favourable to competition and scientific development.
-In addition, the Chinese did not have the incentives to acquire human capital necessary for modern scientific experimentation.
-Civil service was deemed the most rewarding and honourable work in pre-modern China.
-The gifted had more incentives to pursue this route to move up the social status ladder as opposed to pursuing scientific endeavours.
-Further the laxity and lack of innovation exhibited by China made her to be surpassed by the growing European levels of technological advancement and innovation.
-As Landes (2006) puts forward, the Chinese lived as they wanted.
-They were ruled by an emperor "Son of Heaven" who they termed to be unique, and he was godlike.
-As he further adds, this emperor had arrogant representatives who were chosen in terms of "competitive examinations in Confucian letters and morals.”
-As explained, these representatives were submissive to their subordinates as they possessed a high degree of self-esteem.
-Just as put forward by Landes (2006), the downward tyranny combined with the cultural triumphalism had made China as a state to become a bad learner. (p.
-11).
-It is clear China could not be able to accept any information from their inferiors.